How Bellevue International School Began

 In retrospect we begin to think that these teachers are the kind who gravitated to this line of work because after all, teaching was relatively easy to get into--though it can be a punishing occupation once you get there.

 And once the contract has been signed, teachers like these enjoy a level of security that far exceeds that enjoyed by employees in the rest of the working world.
-Teacher unions make honest evaluation of teacher performance a difficult task, and even the culture of school administration militates against it.
-School board members may or not be parents, are typically involved in business, may be accomplished in their fields, but probably do not have mental models for what great schools might begin to look like.
-Administrators are sometimes promoted because they possess social skills and the ability to avoid controversy rather than instructional expertise.
-Even more damaging, authentic, quality teacher mentoring and remediation programs are rare.
+Some teacher unions make honest evaluation of teacher performance a difficult task.
+Some school board members may or not be parents, probably have never been teachers, and may not have a mental model for what teaching all students might begin to look like.
+Some administrators may be promoted because they "insiders" who possess social skills or the ability to avoid controversy--not because they have credible instructional expertise.
+And finally and most important: authentic, high quality teacher mentoring and remediation programs are rare.

 As a result, the system, like most bureaucracies, spirals downward toward doing the easy thing, the convenient thing, the most comfortable thing.
 Maintaining operations, preserving appearances...

-...And most cosmetic of all: Prescribing social promotion for students who fail--because the adults in charge have been unable to figure out what else they can do.
+...And prescribing social promotion for students who fail--because the adults in charge have been unable to figure out what else they can do.

 And what they do do--socially promote students who fail--is the very thing they should not do.
 Not only does the practice do harm to students whose resentment and frustration deepens year after year, but it plants the seeds of discontent in future classrooms, making it ever more challenging for next-level teachers to create a learning environment where shared growth and constructive student participation are the norm.

-Most tragically, these consequences manifest themselves at the secondary level, where perhaps a third of students enrolled have not been guided to appreciate how an effective classroom can be a source of inspiration for them.
-They have not learned that discovery is a value, and it has never become clear to them that acting out and disruptive behaviors don't pencil out.
+Most tragically, these consequences manifest themselves at the secondary level, where perhaps a third of students enrolled have not been guided by enough of their previous teachers to appreciate how an effective classroom can be a source of inspiration for them.
+Not enough of their previous classroom experiences have taught them that discovery is a value, or that mildly disruptive behaviors don't pencil out because they will be addressed and effectively remedied.

 It is true that some students may never have their needs met by regular public schools--the mentally retarded, the psychotic, those with fetal alcohol issues, and those who struggle with a family history of abuse or personal trauma.
 Sadly, some students have scars that are so deep that they may be impossible for any classroom teacher to amend.